 Why Do Babies Pull Hair?

-It is normal for babies to pull hair.
+It is normal for babies to pull their hair.
 Some babies may outgrow this habit in time, while others may not.
-This is when you, the parent will have to step in to help your baby get rid of this habit.
+This is when you, the parent, will have to step in to help your baby get rid of the habit.
 Generally, a baby may pull his hair to grab his parent’s attention, but he may pull his own hair if he is tired, sleepy, or irritable.
-Whatever the reason be, the habit of scratching head and pulling hair in a baby is pretty daunting for the parents.
-So, if you are wondering why your baby pulls his hair while eating, sleeping, feeding, or doing other such activities, then it could be from grabbing your attention to becoming self-aware of his body and surroundings and persistently exploring it.
-It can also be characterised as a compulsive urge to pull one’s own hair.
-This medical condition requires medical intervention.
-If you notice this condition in your baby, you should talk to your paediatrician about it.
+Whatever the reason, the habit of scratching the head and pulling hair in a baby is pretty daunting for the parents.
+So, if you are wondering why your baby pulls his or her hair while eating, sleeping, feeding, or doing other such activities, then it could be from grabbing your attention to becoming self-aware of his body and surroundings and persistently exploring it.
+It can also be characterised as an exploration of cause and effect.
+Let’s take an example: when a baby watches himself in the mirror, he may try to touch his nose or tug at his hair to explore.

-How to Stop Hair Pulling in Babies and Toddlers
+How to Stop Hair Pulling in Babies and Toddlers?

 Getting angry at your baby because he is pulling his hair won’t help.
 Your baby is too young to understand your anger, which is why you need to try something different to help him outgrow this habit.
 So, here are some ideas that you can try to put a stop to this annoying habit of your little one.